GRASS ROOTS GRANTS

 Applicants must be capable of matching the grant amount dollar-for-dollar.
 Qualifying matching funds include cash and in-kind contributions (i.e. donated labor and/or supplies).In-kind contributions should account for no more than one-half of the total match and must be used in the specific project supported by grant funds, not for work completed prior to the application.

-Applications must be postmarked or time-stamped on or before April 1st.
-Grant recipients will be notified no later than April 15th.
+Applications must be postmarked or time-stamped on or before April 15th.
+Grant recipients will be notified no later than May 17th.
 A grant may be approved for all or a portion of the amount requested.
-Projects to be funded may not begin until the grant agreement has been signed and must be completed by September 30th.
+Projects to be funded may not begin until the grant agreement has been signed and must be completed by September 30th, 2020.
+An interim report is expected in September of 2019.

 Grant funds must be used to accomplish preservation, restoration, or rehabilitation projects of properties meeting the standards established by the National Register of Historic Places and the scope of work must follow the guidelines set forth in the Secretary of the Interior's Standards for the Treatment of Historic Properties.